SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Security Classification

 \subsection{Data Preparation Layer}

-Within this layer, different image processing steps enhance image quality and prepare data for complex computer vision (CV) algorithms.
+Within this layer, different image processing steps enhance image quality and prepare data for \ac{CV} algorithms.
 However, some of these operations are susceptible to attacks.
-We categorize these vulnerabilities as generalized \circledtexted{5}\textit{image processing attacks}.
+We classify these as \circledtexted{5}~\textit{Image Processing Attacks} and their respective \circledtexted{ D}~\textit{Defense}.